Menu

 6. Establish Common Goals

 Working in a team can be stressful and challenging at times, especially if you’re working long hours or chasing deadlines.
 Knowing that all individual team members are working towards the same common goals can help boost the morale and productivity of a team.
-A manager or team leader can build rapport among the members of a team by holding regular meetings in which the common goals of the team are established and confirmed.

 It’s also important that the team leader clearly shows how the goals of the team tie in with the company’s broader strategies and goals.
 Doing so will provide a team with a sense of value and purpose, which will strengthen the bonds between individual team members.